mtingers/piping/README.md

 * Easy to program in.
 * Strict formatting.
 * Parsing requires 'tabs' to be 4 spaces.
 Tabs will not work.
 2 space tabs won't work, etc...
+* if, while, for, etc do not exist.
+* Expressions, bit shifting, unary, etc do not exist.

 One might ask, "Why not just use a shell script"?
 Well, you probably should.